LionAG/AnuQRandom.NET/README.md

 }
 ```

-To use the old API create an instance of the `OldApiClient` class instead.
+To use the old API create an instance of the `OldAnuClient` class instead.

 Use properties to set custom values for `Block Size`, `Array Length` and `Data Type`:
 ```C#